Cobby History, Family Crest & Coats of Arms

 Early Origins of the Cobby family

-Suffolk where Leuricus Cobbe, a Saxon was listed in the Domesday Book of 1086.
-CITATION[CLOSE]
+The surname Cobby was first found in Suffolk where Leuricus Cobbe, a Saxon was listed in the Domesday Book of 1086.

 Early History of the Cobby family